 There seems to be a shift happening in the consciousness of the employment world.
 Humankind has decided that they deserve to live their lives as opposed to life driving them; living a life where they … [Read more...] about What Do Your Employees Want from You Anyway?

 Teamwork is a much-mentioned practice in many organizations.
 Businesses post phrases such as “Teamwork is the ability to work together toward a common vision,” “There is no I in Team,” and other … [Read more...] about Defining Teamwork in Small Business Environments

 According to Road Scholar Transport, "Nearly 70 percent of the freight shipped throughout the United States travels by truck at some point in its journey."
 It's the middle of 2018, and it's time to … [Read more...] about Small Trucking Companies Raising Rates

 A business plan format is a structured description of what goes into the business plan.
 The business plan should present what the business will focus on, who will be on the business team, business … [Read more...] about WHAT IS A BUSINESS PLAN FORMAT?

 When first meeting my clients, I always work with them on visualizing the future they want to achieve.
 I’ve had some interesting responses ranging from being able to spend more time pursuing personal … [Read more...] about Regaining Business Vision

-Understanding how to calculate cash flow is of high value to an SMB/E. Operating cash flow Formula for an SMB/E provides a measure of the amount of cash generated by a company's normal business … [Read more...] about How to Calculate Cash Flow for a Small-Mid Sized Business
+Understanding how to calculate cash flow is of high value to an SMB/E. Operating cash flow Formula for an SMB/E provides a measure of the amount of cash generated by a company's normal business … [Read more...] about How to Calculate Cash Flow for Small Businesses

 While it's undoubtedly true that one way to increase profits is to raise your prices, it's rarely the most reliable.
 It can be difficult to predict the effect price increases will have on your sales … [Read more...] about How to Increase Profits Without Raising Prices